xingty/CatGPT/README.md

 * `proxy`: a http or https proxy server. the chatbot will run behind the proxy server if it's supplied

+* `respond_group_message`: If true, the bot will respond to group messages even without being mentioned.  default: `false`

 * `endpoinds`: your endpoints

   endpint: